jmueller209/WIKI_PDA/README.md

 ## Priority Feature List
 *(Please open an issue if you think there is something you would like added to this list)*
 * Fixing bugs that I don't know about yet.
+* Actual tests on MCUs + development of required tooling.
 * Add API support for the **Temporal Search Index**, **Global Search Index**, **Astronomical Search Index**, direct **QID Search Index**, and **PID Search Index**.
 * **Wiktionary** support.
 * Decide whether to properly support other wikis such as **Wikibooks**.
 This is a pain in the a** because, unlike Wikipedia articles, a Wiki Book consists of multiple chapters that need to be individually parsed and linked.
 This prevents me from using the same pipeline as Wikipedia articles, and considering the small size of those other wikis compared to Wikipedia, it might not be worth it.